ACRTheBeard/fastGrowingBlog/README.md

 4. app/resources/sass (adding styling)
 5. app/resources/views (dealing with the blade files)
 6. app/ (modifying generated models)
+7. app/providers (adding the EDITOR constant to redirect to the editor on login)

 # Setup
 1. Clone the fast growing blog